 - Must have at least one year’s driving experience

-- Must present a valid medical certificate of medical waiver
+- Must present a valid CDL Medical Card

 - Must have a social security number and one other piece of personal identification.